AnthonyCxx/Notes-and-Writeups/C++/README.md

 P.S.
 If you don't know the difference between C and C++, [here](https://hackr.io/blog/difference-between-c-and-cplusplus) is a good article.

 ## Topics
-Here are some shortcuts to the major folders and common files. <br />
+Here are some shortcuts to the major folders and common files.
 This is not comprehensive, so be sure to explore them individual folders on your own. <br />

 ### Basics